-The graph assists traders in determining the general trend of movements and to determine the best direction to open positions.
-If we see a strong preponderance of demand over supply, then we should refrain from opening short positions.
+The graph assists traders in determining the general trend of movements and deciding the best direction in which to open positions.
+If you see a strong preponderance of demand over supply, you should refrain from opening short positions.

-The BTC_Reference index, underlying this and subsequent graphs, consists of BTC prices from four exchanges, and it is averaged by a complex adaptive formula reflecting the actual price of an asset.
+The BTC_Reference index underlying this and subsequent graphs consists of BTC prices from five exchanges, and it is averaged by a complex adaptive formula that reflects the actual price of an asset.
 The lines show the total volume of orders of the four exchanges at a certain price.
-The more red the line is, the greater the volume is at that level.
+The redder the line is, the greater the volume is at that level.
 The larger the volume is, the less likely it is to be breached.
 So, by looking at the chart, users can easily determine the levels between which the price is heading.

-The chart is especially useful for scalpers and intraday traders, particularly with the ability to avoid false signals and open or close positions at the right time.
+The chart is especially useful for scalpers and intraday traders, particularly since it allows them to avoid false signals and open or close positions at the right time.

-The background color of this graph symbolizes the distribution of volume by price levels over the previous two hours.
-Bright areas represent prices at which the trading volume exceeded the average volume by the variance.
-Darker areas correspond to prices which the volume of trading was about average.
+The background color of this graph symbolizes the distribution of volume by price level over the previous two hours.
+Brighter areas represent prices at which the trading volume exceeded the average volume by the variance.
+Darker areas correspond to prices for which the volume of trading was about average.

 The smart tape combines standard information about orders, rates, transaction times, prices, and volumes with advanced indicators integrated directly into the table.

-The ability to use tape transactions is a rare skill, but at the same time, it is very useful, helping traders to gain a better understanding of price movements and clearly capture the moments before price impulses.
-We can use this tool instead of charts and be like the cult traders of the bygone era.
+The ability to use tape transactions is a rare skill, but at the same time, it is very useful, helping traders gain a better understanding of price movements and clearly capture the moments before price impulses.
+You can use this tool instead of charts and be like the cult traders of a bygone era.

-The release of news can heavily implicate the market, so it is always imperative to remain up to date.
-The news feed is designed as such that the user immediately sees the most important topics likely to affect price movements.
-Each news story is ranked by importance and states the cryptocurrency to which it is related, thus allowing traders to always ascertain the context of events.
+The release of news can heavily impact the market, so it is always imperative to remain up to date.
+The newsfeed is designed such that the user immediately sees the most important topics likely to affect price movements.
+Each news story is ranked by importance and states the cryptocurrency to which it is related, thereby allowing traders to always stay on top of the context of events.